 Whether you are looking to relax on the beach, take a swim, go snorkeling, or scuba diving, you want to be sure to pick a beach with water that is as clear as possible, and Florida has no shortage of these types of beaches.

 The state of Florida is rather big, so to help narrow down your search, we’ve compiled a list of some of the best beaches with the clearest water in Florida.

 1. Destin Beach

-The photo above was taken with our drone while out on a boat exploring crab island.
-It was one our highlights of the trip, we suggest taking this tour out to crab island.
+The photo above was taken with our drone while out on a boat exploring Crab Island.
+It was one of the highlights of the trip.
+We suggest taking this tour out to crab island.

 - Our Favorite Tour – Crab Island Sandbar Adventure on a Tiki Bar

 PARTY!
 PARTY!
 PARTY!
 Panama City Beach is known for its nightlife, with numerous bars and clubs lining the streets.
 This beach is perfect for spring breakers or anyone looking to let loose and have a good time.
 I suggest avoiding this beach during peak season if you’re not into the party scene.